 We are extremely fortunate to have a terrace in all of this, some outside space is a godsend.
 It’s in dire need of care (now is my opportunity for all that weeding, no photos until it’s sorted out a bit…), but it’s outdoor space nevertheless.

 Today is the seventh anniversary of the election of Pope Francis, and I’m reminded of a very different but no less bizarre time, as witnessed from that very terrace.
 After Benedict XVI announced his retirement in 2013, an unforced and unprecedented resignation, he left the Vatican for the papal summer residence at Castelgandolfo, just south of Rome (as featured in the Netflix movie, The Two Popes).
-He made this journey by helicopter, which was seen by many as a sign of the sort of profligacy with which he was, to my mind (as a disinterested–in the original sense of the word–and non-religious observer), unfairly accused.
+He made this journey by helicopter, which was seen by many as a sign of the sort of profligacy with which he was, to my mind (as a curious but disinterested and non-religious observer), unfairly accused.
 Rather, it was a sensible choice: Friday night traffic blocked so a police convoy could ferry the Emeritus Pope from one side of Rome to the other would have caused considerably more uproar.
 And so it came to pass (as they say in Benedict’s line of work), that on a Friday in February 2013, I saw from the terrace not one but two helicopters.